.

 Obituary for a Champion

-"Boxing idol" Kirk Carter is drowned whilst doing his early morning work-out in preparation for his forthcoming bout against a South American challenger.
+"Boxing idol" Kirk Carter is found drowned by the side of a lake.
+He had been preparing for his forthcoming bout against a South American challenger.
 Fight promoter Quinlan (Howard Marion-Crawford) had taken out £50,000 insurance against any cancellation.

-No indication of fraud, but as a fan, John Hunter attends the funeral where he meets Kirk's grieving ex-fiancee Verna (Jennifer Jayne) who had recently split up, why she still doesn't comprehend.
+No indication of fraud, but as a fan, John Hunter attends the funeral where he meets Kirk's grieving ex-fiancee Verna Matthews (Jennifer Jayne) with whom Carter had recently split up.
+Why, she still doesn't comprehend.
 Yet Carter's manager Sam Harvey (Kenneth J Warren) claims she was "poison" to the boxer.

-Whilst Kirk Carter's country retreat is being sold off, a return visit to the "slobbering alcoholic" gets her to admit Carter had been ill.
+While Kirk Carter's country retreat is being sold off (an agent's board is from Uxbridge), a return visit to the "slobbering alcoholic" gets her to admit Carter had been ill.
 But she is able to reveal no more since Hunter is knocked unconscious and when he awakens the sad woman is lying on her bed smothered to death.

-A call on the local doctors leads Hunter to Dr E Hinshaw's bungalow, but he's just been shot dead.
-The killer is searching through the medical records when Hunter interrupts him, a large stick in his hand, and he promptly phones for Inspector Max Davies*.
+Hunter calls on Carter's doctor, Dr E Henshaw, but he's now only another dead body, shot to death.
+The killer is searching through the medical records when Hunter interrupts him, a large stick in his hand, and he promptly phones for Inspector Max Davies, who does not appear in this story, though he does appear a several others.

 Cheaters